 Check Graphics Card which is best suitable for your Laptop.

-Select a Power Supply Unit according to your Graphics Card Wattage capacity, Wifi adapter for internet, and Keyboard Mouse if you need it.
+Select a Power Supply Unit according to your Graphics Card Wattage capacity, Wifi adapter for the internet, and Keyboard Mouse if you need it.

 NOTE: If you are installing the EXP GDC Mini PCI-E version by replacing WiFi Card, in order to play online games you can buy the USB WiFi Adapter from the above link.